Due Diligence in Investing: What Sellers Want in PE Firms

-If PE wants to impress a seller, they need to demonstrate they’ve collected industry insight through research and can articulate a growth plan.
-But perhaps most importantly, they need to show they have the right access to industry relationships.
+If PE firms want to position themselves as the preferred buyer in a process, they need to demonstrate they’ve collected industry insight through research and can articulate a growth plan.
+But perhaps most importantly, they need to show they have they both understand the industry and have the right access to industry relationships.

 Sellers’ expectations of buyers are far greater than just a check.
 They are asking more questions of buyers and the PE firm that can best answer these questions and appeal to the owner’s motives and interests will inevitably come out on top.
-Simply put, private equity investors need to find and demonstrate their edge over other M&A sponsors.
+Simply put, private equity investors need to find and demonstrate their edge over other M&A sponsors—and industry expertise can give them that edge.

 The PE firm that can better understand what questions business owners are asking, will be prepared to provide compelling answers.